Scaling limits and homogenization of mixing Hamilton-Jacobi equations

 \subsection{Applications of Theorem \ref{T:singlepath}}

 The assumptions needed for Theorem \ref{T:singlepath}, and in particular, those for the Hamiltonians $H^\eps$, are general enough to apply to a multitude of settings.
 For instance, the dependence of $H^\eps$ on $x/\eps$ can be periodic, almost periodic, or stationary ergodic.
-There can also be dependence on multiple scales $x/\eps^\alpha$, $x/\eps^\beta$, etc. All that is needed is \eqref{A:Hconv}, that is, convergence to some $H^0$ in the solution-operator sense.
+All that is needed is \eqref{A:Hconv}, that is, convergence to some $H^0$ in the solution-operator sense.
 Here, to have a simplified presentation, we discuss only the periodic and random settings, with $H^\eps$ given as a function of $x/\eps$ and possibly $x$.

 We first prove the result from the introduction concerning the initial value problem

 for a fixed $\gamma > 0$ and $u_0 \in UC(\RR^d)$, a white noise approximation $\xi: [0,\oo) \times \Omega \to \RR$ in the sense of \eqref{A:xi}, and a Hamiltonian $H: \RR^d \times \RR^d \times \Omega \to \RR$ for which